Recommendations to defer

 - they are participating in an ongoing local governance process, the outcome of which is material to your evaluation of the doctor’s fitness to practise and your ability to make an informed recommendation.

-Examples of reasonable circumstances that could account for a doctor having incomplete supporting information and needing more time to meet the requirements might include:
+Examples of reasonable circumstances that could account for a doctor needing more time to meet the requirements include but are not limited to:

 - parental leave